AngelDev2343/WhyAI/README.md

 Attach a photo and ask what's in it.
 WhyAI describes it and responds based on what it sees.

 **🎨 Create images** *(Pro plan)*
-Describe what you imagine and generate one image per day, right from the chat.
+Describe what you imagine and generate from chat.
+You can choose:

+- **Cloud** — 1 image per day (fast, needs internet)
+- **Local** — on your device with WebGPU (Chrome or Edge); download the model once (~950 MB, Tiny-SD FP16); **no cloud daily quota**; also works offline once the model is ready

+When online, the modal defaults to **Cloud** and you can switch to **Local**.
+You can delete the local model anytime to free space.

 **✈️ Go offline**
-Download a model, disconnect, and keep chatting.
+Download a chat model, disconnect, and keep talking.
 Your messages stay on your device.
+With Pro and the image model downloaded, you can also generate images offline.

 **🌓 Make it yours**
 Light or dark theme.
 Spanish or English interface.
 All in settings.